rcharts/howitworks/index.md

   src="http://jsfiddle.net/RR8Ub/1/embedded/result,resources,js,html">
 </iframe>

-Browse through the `resources`, `javascript` and `html` tabs in the jsFiddle to get a sense of how the chart works.  rCharts will need to create each of these sections.
-We will now go through these sections one by one.
+Browse through the `resources`, `javascript` and `html` tabs in the jsFiddle to get a sense of how the chart works.  rCharts will need to create each of these sections, and we will go through them one by one.

 ### Resources

 The resources required by a chart include the external javascript `<script src = "...js">` and css files `<link href="...css" rel="stylesheet">` that are included either in the head of the html document or at the end. rCharts uses a convention over configuration approach, and so the resources are specified using a `config.yml` file as shown below.

-The [config](libraries/widgets/uvcharts/config.yml) file basically provides paths to the js/css files, both locally and  online using a cdn.
+The [config](libraries/widgets/uvcharts/config.yml) file basically provides paths to the js/css files, both locally and  online from a cdn.
+The `jshead` key specifies that these js files need to be included in the head of the document.

 ```yaml
 uvcharts: